Willson Contreras Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.91 team ERA that ranks 11th among all league pitching staffs.
+- The Angels' 3.82 team ERA ranks 11th across all league pitching staffs.

-- Angels pitchers combine to give up 28 home runs (one per game), the ninth-fewest in the league.
+- The Angels give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- The Angels are sending Sandoval (2-1) out for his sixth start of the season.
-He is 2-1 with a 3.16 ERA and 20 strikeouts through 25 2/3 innings pitched.
+- The Angels are sending Ohtani (4-0) out to make his fifth start of the season.
+He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.

-- In his last time out on Thursday, the left-hander went seven innings against the Oakland Athletics, allowing two earned runs while surrendering six hits.
+- The right-hander last appeared in relief on Thursday, when he tossed six innings against the Oakland Athletics, allowing five earned runs while giving up three hits.

-- The 26-year-old has amassed a 3.16 ERA and 7 strikeouts per nine innings in five games this season, while giving up a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.